dante1995/inventory-management/README.md

   - create a .env file within the server directory
   - add DATABASE_URL="postgresql://<username>:<password>@localhost:5432/<dbname>?schema=public"
   - navigate to server directory
-  - run the command: npx prisma migrate dev --name init
+  - run the command: npx prisma migrate dev
-  - run the command: npx prisma generate
   - run the command: npm run seed

 - **Starting the server**

   - navigate to the server directory
-  - run the command: npm install
+  - run the command: npm install --legacy-peer-deps
   - run the command: npm run dev
   - test the server by running the command: curl localhost:3001/dashboard